danwerner21/UniFLEX/Hardware/CPU09IDE/SDADAPT/README.md

 I added some photo's on 'how I did it'.

-The (big) power connector for the CF-card interface sits aside of the sdadapt board (with a bit stress).
+The (big) power connector for the SD-card interface sits aside of the sdadapt board (with a bit stress).
+I removed it from my board.
 The smaller power connector is accessible very well for both types of interface.

 The connector for the CPU09IDE is 40 pole female.